mspnp/aks-jumpbox-imagebuilder/README.md

 There is no cost for Azure Image Builder service directly; instead of the costs of the transient resources deployed to the (`IT_`) infrastructure resource group and related network costs comprise the bulk of the cost.
 See the [Costs](https://docs.microsoft.com/azure/virtual-machines/image-builder-overview#costs) section of the Azure Image Builder service's docs.

+## See also

+* For more examples of using the Azure Image Builder service, see [Daniel Sol's github repository](https://github.com/danielsollondon/azvmimagebuilder).
+* For AKS architecture, see [AKS Baseline Cluster](https://aka.ms/architecture/aks-baseline).

 ## Contributions

 Please see our [contributor guide](./CONTRIBUTING.md).